hexagontruth/hexular/README.md

   - Tool size 1 (1)
   - Tool size 2 (2)
   - Tool size 3 (3)
+  - Color mode toggle (C)

 Holding shift will temporarily select the move tool by default, or whatever tool is given in the `shiftTool` parameter.

 Additionally, `<Escape>` toggles button and coordinate indicator visibility, or conversely closes the configuration modal if it is open.
 Scrolling a central mouse wheel or equivalent will zoom the canvas.

 Cell states are changed by clicking and dragging with a paint tool selected.
-The painted state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `Board.instance.model.numStates`.
-Right clicking, conversely, decrements the cell state by one.
-Ctrl+clicking clears states.
+By default, the painting state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `Board.instance.model.numStates`.
+Right clicking, conversely, decrements the cell state by one, and ctrl+clicking clears to the ground state.
+Setting a specific state color can be effected by toggling the color mode button on the bottom right.
+Toggling color mode off brings back the default behavior.

 The basic flow of the program is to set one's preferred state using either the mouse or by importing a saved file, setting desired rules, &c. in the configuration modal, and then either starting the timer (tab) or incrementing the state one step at a time (space).